A non-government resource for the Medicare community

 The text shown in the deductible column of the chart is the standard text If the plan has a deductible for all tiers.

-If the plan has a brand-name/tier level deductible, the following two bullets will appear in the deductible column.
+If the plan has a brand-name/tier level deductible, text such as "lasts until Out-of-Pocket Costs reach $590 for brand-name (tier 3) drugs" will appear in the deductible column.

 • During this payment stage, you (or others on your behalf) pay the full cost of your [brand-name/tier level] drugs.